PicsArt/cppbind/docs/02_get_started/03_hello_user.rst

     assert(host.welcome(user)  == "abc")
     assert(host.welcome(young_user)  == "abc")

-To find out how to configure IEGEN and run on you code and how to create binding library for your target language please read following topics.
+To find out how to configure IEGEN and run on your code and how to create binding library for your target language please read following topics.

-* :doc:`Configuration </02_get_started/03_configuration>`
+* :doc:`Configuring IEGEN for "Hello user" </02_get_started/hello_user_configuration>`
-* :doc:`Creating  binding library.</02_get_started/03_configuration>`
+* :doc:`Creating  binding library for "Hello user" </02_get_started/hello_user_configuration>`